sohanur-shanto/sohanur-shanto/README.md

 <br>

-- 🔭 I’m currently working for ...

-- 🌱 I’m currently learning **core django concepts and react.**
+- 🌱 I’m currently learning **Python frameworks and DevOps technology.**

 - 👯 I’m looking to collaborate on **anything free and open source.**

-- 💬 Ask me about **anything related to django and machine learning, I am happy to help you.**
+- 💬 Ask me about **anything related to python and machine learning, I am happy to help you.**

-- 📫 How to reach me **sohanur.shanto@northsouth.edu**
+- 📫 How to reach me **sohanurshantorahman@gmail.com**

 - ⚡ Fun fact **I love functional programming, complex algorithms and tea.**